irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### Flamethrowers:
 Ammo capacity was reduced, reload speed and damage were increased.
 Secondary flamethrower has identical stats to primary, but with lower ammo pick up.
+Flamethrowers can normaly deal bonus headshot damage, and thanks to Gilza, they can now benefit from the Body Exprertise skill.

 Magazines now completely change how flamethrower performs:
 |Mag|Stats|Playstyle|